 Filing an insurance claim will start a series of events that should end in you receiving financial compensation for your damages.
 The type of insurance claim you file will depend on liability for your accident.
 In Texas, the party that causes an accident will be the one responsible for paying for victims’ losses.
 Sometimes, however, this party is unavailable or uninsured.
-Whether you need to file a first-party or third-party insurance claim for benefits will depend on the coverage available.
+Whether you need to file a first-party or third-party insurance claim for benefits will depend on the coverage available. a personal injury lawyer will ensure you receive justice including maximum compensation for your losses.

 A first-party insurance claim is one you file with your own insurance provider.
 The law requires every driver in Texas, for example, to carry automobile insurance.
 You may also have homeowners insurance, renters insurance, health insurance and other types of policies.
 If you caused your own injuries in Texas, you will file a first-party insurance claim with your own provider for benefits.